Compaq: Headquarters

-The Compaq World Headquarters (now HP United States) campus consisted of 80 acre of land which contained 15 office buildings, 7 manufacturing buildings, a product conference center, an employee cafeteria, mechanical laboratories, warehouses, and chemical handling facilities.
+The Compaq World Headquarters campus consisted of 80 acre of land which contained 15 office buildings, 7 manufacturing buildings, a product conference centre, an employee cafeteria, mechanical laboratories, warehouses, and chemical handling facilities.

-Instead of headquartering the company in a downtown Houston skyscraper, then-CEO Rod Canion chose a West Coast-style campus surrounded by forests, where every employee had similar offices and no-one (not even the CEO) had a reserved parking spot.
-As it grew, Compaq became so important to Houston that it negotiated the expansion of Highway 249 in the late 1980s, and many other technology companies appeared in what became known as the "249 Corridor".
+Instead of headquartering the company in a downtown Houston skyscraper, then-CEO and co-founder Rod Canion chose a “California-style” or West Coast-style campus surrounded by forests, where every employee had similar offices and no-one (not even the CEO) had a reserved parking spot.
+As it grew, Compaq became so important to Houston that it negotiated the expansion of SH 249 in the late 1980s, and many other technology companies appeared in what became known as the "249 Corridor".

 After Canion's ouster, senior vice-president of human resources, Hans W. Gutsch, oversaw the company's facilities and security.
 Gutsch had an extensive security system and guard station installed on the eight floor of CCA-1, where the company's senior vice presidents had their offices.
-Eckhard Pfeiffer, president and CEO, introduced a whole series of executive perks to a company that had always had an egalitarian culture; for instance, he oversaw the construction of an executive parking garage, previously parking places had never been reserved.
+Eckhard Pfeiffer, who succeeded Canion as president and CEO, introduced a whole series of executive perks to a company that had always had an egalitarian culture; for instance, he oversaw the construction of an executive parking garage, previously parking places had never been reserved.

-On August 31, 1998, the Compaq Commons was opened in the headquarters campus, which featured a conference center, an employee convenience store, a wellness center, and an employee cafeteria.
+On August 31, 1998, the Compaq Commons was opened in the headquarters campus, which featured a conference centre, an employee convenience store, a wellness centre, and an employee cafeteria.

-In 2009, HP sold part of Compaq's former headquarters to the Lone Star College System.
-Hewlett Packard Buildings #7 & #8, two eight-story reinforced concrete buildings totaling 450,000 square feet, plus a 1,200-car parking garage and a central chiller plant, were all deemed by the college to be too robust and costly to maintain, and so they were demolished by implosion on September 18, 2011.
+Compaq's former headquarters then became HP's United States campus after Compaq was acquired by HP in 2002.
+From May 2002 to April 2022, the site was one of HP's largest campuses, with 7,000 employees in all six of HP's divisions.
+In 2009, HP sold part of Compaq's former headquarters to the Lone Star College System, which became Lone Star College–University Park in 2010.
+Hewlett Packard Buildings #7 & #8, which consisted of two eight-story reinforced concrete buildings totaling 450,000 square feet plus a 1,200-car parking garage and a central chiller plant, were all deemed by the college to be too robust and costly to maintain, and so were subsequently demolished by implosion on September 18, 2011 to make way for a new green space where the buildings once stood.